Celebrate SLU: Presented by Amazon

 - Participated in and supported Supply Surge efforts to provide homeless students with school supplies

 - The Halal Guys

 - Donated over 70 meals to Meals for Morale going to local healthcare workers

 - Corporate stores donate regularly to the local Food Banks and many locations partner with its local schools, donating gift cards and a portion of profits to various fundraisers

 - Large donor to SLU's Small Business & Nonprofit Relief Fund

 - Donated 200,000 facemasks to distribute to SLU small businesses who were re-opening

 - Vulcan Inc.

 How are winners selected?

-Each year a committee organized by the SLU Chamber nominates six business in five categories.
+Every year the SLU Chamber nominates up to six business in each category.
 Nominees do not have to be involved with the SLU Chamber.
-They are chosen based on demonstration of participation in, support of, or good works in/for the community.
-This can take the form of community events, fundraisers, donations to local causes, advocacy on community issues, community improvement projects, etc. These works must demonstrate that the organization is committed to helping South Lake Union succeed as a community.
+They are chosen based on demonstration of participation in, support of, or good works for the community.
+This can take the form of community events, fundraisers, donations to local causes, advocacy on community issues, community improvement projects, volunteerism etc. These works must demonstrate that the organization is committed to helping South Lake Union succeed as a community.
 Organizations that have won in the previous two years cannot be nominated.
-If you'd like to participate in the Nomination Committee or recommend an organization to be nominated, contact: email@example.com
+If you'd like to recommend an organization to be nominated, contact: email@example.com

 Nominees are then put out for public vote.
 Voting is open for several weeks and anyone can vote; however, same day duplicate votes will not be counted.
 Once voting has closed the top three vote getters in each category become the Finalists and are featured at the event where WINNERS ARE ANNOUNCED LIVE!